Everything from conception to completion

-When it comes to second storey extension costs, and extension costs in general the biggest deciding factor for most families.
+When it comes to second storey extension costs, and extension costs in general the biggest deciding factor for most families is the bottom line.
 Depending on the scope of works, your new house extension could in the order of $130,000 for a ground floor extension, and $250,000 when it comes to cost of adding a second storey to a house because naturally a second storey extension is more complex.

 While this may seem like a lot, a house extension will add massive value to your home, and transform your standard of living.